 Two maneuvers will increase the natural anti-inflammatory effect of the above dietary therapy and often provide even faster relief:

-1. A brief period (24 to 72-hours) consuming only pure water or vegetable broth (a 6-ounce glass of water or broth hourly) allows all potentially inflammatory proteins to be cleared from the bloodstream, and is thus extremely effective in “cooling off” inflamed joints.
+1. A brief period (24 to 72-hours) consuming only pure water or vegetable broth (with 4 – 6 sixteen ounce glass of water or broth consumed every 24 hours) allows potentially inflammatory proteins to be cleared from the bloodstream and reduced in the joint membranes, and is quite effective in “cooling off” inflamed joints.
 Marked improvement of arthritic joints is often observed within 48 hours; however, such a “washout period” is not absolutely necessary.

 GUT LINING REPAIR

-The “leaky gut” can be made less permeable by addition of the following supplements for 60 days – all help restore normal tissue integrity and balance of intestinal microflora:
+The “leaky gut” can be made less permeable by addition of the following supplements, available at any natural food store, for 6 weeks – all help restore normal tissue integrity and rebalance intestinal microflora:

 Assuming a favorable joint response to the above, “new” foods (really, the foods previously eaten) can be added back into the diet as desired, in a controlled manner: